 A security deposit is supposed to cover any damages or discrepancies that may arise during the tenancy.
 The security deposit is not rent and does not have anything to do with the monthly lease amount that you charge your tenant.
 A security deposit should only be used for repairs or damage to the property and should never be used to collect rent from your tenant because then you are violating the law.

-Suppose you will hold a security deposit for damages that occurred during the lease agreement term.
-In that case, you should list this amount in the lease agreement so your tenant understands what is expected of them in terms of damage.
+Suppose you hold a security deposit for damages that occurred during the tenancy.
+In that case, you should list this amount in the agreement so your tenant understands what is expected of them in terms of damage.
 It can also be helpful to list these costs separately from the rent being charged so that your tenant knows how much it will cost them to repair any damages and what they will be paying.

-In as much as the security deposit usually covers two months’ worth of rent, same as the early termination fee, it is recommended that you do not accept the security deposit in place of an early termination fee.
-This is because the tenant may not feel obligated to protect the property anymore, and they may cause more damages which may be very costly to repair.
-Should you accept the security deposit as the early termination fee and the tenant causes more damages to the property, you may be forced to file a claim at the small claims court demanding that the tenant pays for the damages.
+As much as the security deposit usually covers two months’ worth of rent, the same as the early termination fee, it is recommended that you not accept the security deposit in place of an early termination fee.
+This is because the tenant may not feel obligated to protect the property anymore, and they may cause more damage, which may be very costly to repair.
+Should you accept the security deposit as the early termination fee and the tenant causes more damage to the property, you may be forced to file a claim at the small claims court demanding that the tenant pay for the damages.
 This process may be slow, costly, and even more stressful.

 Clause Examples